The Informational Role of Online Recommendations: Evidence from a Field Experiment: The Impact of Recommendations on Consumption

 \section{The Impact of Recommendations on Consumption}

-In this section, we test \hyref{hyp:direct-rec-on-consumption}[Hypothesis]: whether exposure induces additional consumption and whether recommendation further influences consumption beyond exposure.
-We study two alternative specifications, the first of which is as follows:
+In this section, we test \hyref{hypothesis:consumption-on-rec}[Hypothesis]: whether consideration induces additional consumption and whether recommendation further influences consumption beyond consideration.
+Our baseline specification is as follows:

-where $c_{i,x}=1$ if by the end of the intervention consumer $i$ reported to have consumed good $x$ (and zero if otherwise), $X_{i,E}$ and $X_{i,R}$ denote consumer $i$'s exposure-only and recommendation sets as defined at the start of the intervention, and $X_{i,E}\cup X_{i,R}$, the exposure set, given by their union.
+where $c_{i,x}=1$ if, during the intervention, consumer $i$ reported having consumed good $x$ (and zero if otherwise), $e_{i,x}=1$ if good $x$ is in consumer $i$'s consideration-only or recommendation sets and zero if it is in the control set, and $r_{i,x}=1$ if $x$ is in $i$'s recommendation set.

-Exposure through belief elicitation of good $x$ only occurs if $x$ is in the exposure-only or recommendation sets, and platform recommendation of good $x$ only occurs if $x$ is in the recommendation set.
-Naturally, the consumer may have other recommendation sources and, even through the platform, be exposed to goods in either of these sets.
-Since we stratified our randomization by consumer-specific tastes, exposure and recommendation to goods via other channels should be orthogonal to treatment assignment.
+Recall that consideration occurs for consumer $i$ through belief elicitation of good $x$ only if $x$ is in the consideration-only or recommendation sets, and platform recommendation of good $x$ occurs only if $x$ is in the recommendation set.
+Naturally, the consumer may have other recommendation sources and, even through the platform, may be exposed to goods in either of these sets.
+Since we stratified our randomisation by consumer-specific tastes, exposure and recommendation to goods via other channels should be orthogonal to treatment assignment.

-While this specification enables a clear and straightforward causal estimate of the impact of exposure and recommendation on consumption, it is potentially too conservative.
-Specifically, it does not take into account the fact that some goods in the recommendation set are never explicitly recommended and some goods in the exposure-only set are never selected for beliefs elicitation.
+While this specification enables a clear and straightforward causal estimate of the impact of consideration and recommendation on consumption, it is potentially too conservative.
+Specifically, it does not take into account the fact that some goods in the recommendation set are never explicitly recommended and some goods in the consideration-only set are never selected for belief elicitation.
 In order to obtain better estimates on the treatment effects, we consider two additional strategies.